 Second band on stage was Centuries, a four-piece post-metalcore band, blending ambient guitars with heavy breakdowns and mainly screamed vocals.
 Blending different metal elements and lighter atmospheric parts created an electrifying tension that resolved into rough breakdowns and was warmly welcomed by the audience.

-Next up was the atmospheric post hardcore band Lastelle who took the energy the room to the next level.
-With their mix of atmospheric ambient guitars, heavy riffs and the alternation between screamed vocals and anthemic sung choruses creates an emotional and dynamic vibe.
+Next up was the atmospheric post-hardcore band Lastelle who took the energy of the room to the next level.
+Their mix of atmospheric ambient guitars, heavy riffs and the alternation between screamed vocals and anthemic sung choruses creates an emotional and dynamic vibe.
 Vocalist Adam jumped off the stage right at the beginning to join the audience who moshed around and sang along on the top of their lungs seemingly enjoying the set which was highly appreciated by the band.
 Especially their latest single ‘Bluebells’ (2019, self-released) saw the crowd getting wild and singing along.

 Overall, it was a special time with talented bands, great music and an audience that was full of energy.
 Everyone seemed to have an amazing time.
 The bands were highly thankful for the crowd’s participation and support.
 The audience had a blast moshing around and singing along which made it a great way to celebrate the release of ‘Everything Between Us’.

 Venue: Boston Music Room

 Band: Behind Blue Eyes